Skip to content

 Related Projects

-• Mago - The PHP linter and static analyzer that powers this extension
+• Mago - The PHP linter, static analyzer, and architectural guard that powers this extension

 • Contact us